AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 - The *entry code* for the closure is usually the code that will *evaluate* the closure.
 There is one exception: for functions, the entry code will apply the function to the arguments given in registers or on the stack, according to the calling convention.
-The entry code assumes all the arguments are present - to apply a function to fewer arguments or to apply an unknown function, the generic apply functions? must be used.
+The entry code assumes all the arguments are present - to apply a function to fewer arguments or to apply an unknown function, the [generic apply functions](commentary/rts/haskell-execution/function-calls#generic-apply) must be used.